-Best answer: If you live in an apartment up to 2,200 square feet, one Nest Wifi router should be enough.
+Best answer: If you live in an apartment under 2,200 square feet, one Nest Wifi router should be enough.
 For most houses up to 3,800 square feet, a Nest Wifi router and point should be sufficient with the option to add more points later.

 A faster mesh from Google